-Companies that select a lower attachment point for their catastrophe reinsurance will feel the most pain from this scenario, as they are expected to take on additional catastrophe exposure when reinsurers adjust their pricing to cover convective storms.
+Companies that select a lower attachment point for their catastrophe reinsurance may expect to feel the most pain from this scenario, as they are expected to take on additional catastrophe exposure when reinsurers adjust their pricing to cover convective storms.
 This scenario, like the hurricane scenario, is a study in the tail risk, so the authors view the impact at the 1-in-100-year level for companies with severe convective storm exposure.

 Figure 12.
-SCS with Increased Retentions Cluster Movement
+SCS with Increased Retentions Cluster Movement for 2022 Modeled Year